Baseball America

-Baseball America (BA) is a sports publication company that covers baseball at every level, including Major League Baseball (MLB), with a particular focus on up-and-coming players in Minor League Baseball (MiLB) college, high school, and international leagues.
+Baseball America (BA) is an American sports publication company that covers baseball at every level, including Major League Baseball (MLB), with a particular focus on up-and-coming players in Minor League Baseball (MiLB) college, high school, and international leagues.
 It is currently published in the form of an editorial and stats website, a monthly magazine, a podcast network, and three annual reference book titles.
 It also regularly produces lists of the top prospects in the sport, and covers aspects of the game from a scouting and player development point of view.

 History

 Baseball America was founded in 1981 and has since grown into a full-service media company.
 Founder Allan Simpson began writing the magazine from Canada, originally calling it the All-America Baseball News.
 By 1983, Simpson moved the magazine to Durham, North Carolina, after it was purchased by then-Durham Bulls owner Miles Wolff.
 Simpson left his position at the magazine in 2006.

 Source Interlink (later the Motor Trend Group) purchased Baseball America in December 2011 and sold the publication in February 2017.
 The new Baseball America Enterprises includes Gary Green and Larry Botel of Alliance Baseball, owners of minor league franchises in Omaha, Nebraska, and Richmond, Virginia, in partnership with David Geaslen, founder and CEO of 3STEP Sports.
 Today, Baseball America is led by president Tom Dondero and Editor in Chief J.J.
 Cooper.
 It also uses outsourced correspondents.